 Acceleration feels sluggish

 If you’ve owned the car for a long time and notice drop in engine power, it could be due to clogged fuel filter.
 The car might run fine at city speeds but when you take in on the highway and run it at high rpms for long, the dirty fuel filter will not allow the required volume of fuel to pass through.
-After you’ve checked the things like spark plugs, MAF sensor and air filter, it’s a good idea to check if the fuel filter is not dirty.

 As you accelerate, the engine demands more fuel.
 But a blockage in fuel line will result in engine running lean (too much air in the combustion chamber).